The DRDP Framework

-Many teachers in North America re using a learning stories linked to DRDP as the primary evidence source to meet State & Head Start assessment requirements.
+Many teachers in North America use learning stories linked to DRDP as the primary evidence source to meet State & Head Start assessment requirements.
 This process is supported in Educa.

 There are four versions of the DRDP (2015).

 - Essential View – 29 measures – Infant/Toddler, Preschool and Kindergarten versions

 - Fundamental View – 43 measures – Preschool only